chrrrisw/kmel_db/kmel_db_format.md

 The int at offset 0x50 is the offset to the long directory table.<br>
 The int at offset 0x54 is the offset to the long file table.<br>
 The int at offset 0x58 is the offset to a list of alphabetically ordered titles.<br>
-The int at offset 0x5c is the offset to the genre (TCON) index.
+The int at offset 0x5c is the offset to the Genre (TCON) index.

 _The long directory and long file tables hold the VFAT directory and file names._